phpbbireland/epm/README.md

    ```
    Or manually run the SQL commands in `database.sql`

-3. The database `electronics_parts` will be created with sample data
+3. The database `epm` will be created with sample data

 ### 3. Configuration